PaulHowes/net/README.md

 # Building

 Simple Networking is distributed only as a header.
-There is nothing to compile in this repository other than tests which also illustrate how to use `any`.
+There is nothing to compile in this repository other than tests which also illustrate how to use `net`.

 ## Dependencies